liqd/adhocracy-plus/docs/languages_and_translations.md

 ## Transifex
 ### No translations have been added locally:
-Create branch and force pull all from transifex to check for any new translations (force is needed because the time stamps cause errors).

-`tx pull -af`
+#### Push new source strings to transifex

-Create message files with the new strings added during development
+Make branch and create message files with the new strings added during development

 `make po`